“Mommy, is that Lady Gaga?”

 An inference is an idea or conclusion that’s drawn from evidence and reasoning.
 Inferencing is making an educated guess, a choice, a decision.

-6 types of Inference
+Types of Inference

-an inference that if things agree in some respects they probably agree in others
+- analogy-an inference that if things agree in some respects they probably agree in others

 If your child lacks the skill to infer, or seems to be having trouble developing this skill, is should be noted as an area of need and put in the IEP.
 Again, the skill to infer is often a skill that we take for granted, but it is a valuable and necessary life skill.